Courses Taught: Communication Studies, Gender Studies

-I’ve taught in Spain, Italy, Germany, India and China (twice).
+I’ve taught in Spain, Italy, Germany, India, Mexico, Cuba, and China (twice).
 I’m proud to bring those experiences and new knowledge into the classroom.

 I think my students are engaged because I model what it means to be an engaged learner – intellectually curious, passionate and prepared.
 I also think they are engaged learners because they know I am genuinely interested in them and their success.

 I love any and all libraries.
 I’m such a nerd!
 But sometimes I’ll stand in the middle of the library and close my eyes for a minute contemplating all the work that went into creating and archiving all that human knowledge over so many years.
 Libraries are inspiring and humbling places.

 In my opinion, the most important quality a person needs to be successful in life is to be highly adaptive.
 Because a broad liberal arts degree prepares you for all of life’s varied experiences, graduates can be ready for anything and everything the future holds.

 Capuzza, J.C., Spencer, L., Billiard, T. J., Booth, T., Heinz, M., Jones, S. and Miller, L. (2020).
 Transing communication education: A chorus of voices.
 Queer Communication Pedagogy.
 Ahmet Atay and Sandy Pensoneau-Conway (Eds.).
 NY: Routledge.